shineklbm/wp-richlist/README.md

-RichList Widget - for Wordpress category listing
+RichList Widget - for WordPress category listing
 ===========

 A really simple plugin for wordpress to display the list categories with posts titles in an accordian menu.